sagemathinc/sbir2015/description.md

 can publish a problem to a central database.
-The database would then get a snapshot of the complete problem description, including testing code, etc.  The instructor would specify the copyright license under which other people are allowed to use their problem, which would include both free (creative commons) and commercial with a set price.
+The database would then get a snapshot of the complete problem description, including testing code, etc.  The instructor would specify the copyright license under which other people are allowed to use their problem, which would include both free (Creative Commons) and commercial with a set price.

 Once a problem is pushed to the sharing database, we (the developers, initially - later other people) would be notified and would peer review the problem.
 The author would then